CodingExercises/cuddly-octo-fiesta/README.md

 3. Both of these pipelines should have at least the following 4 stages.
 Each stage should have the listed jobs.

-    Please note: Deployment should be based on Canary deployment pattern.
-You may decide to create additional stage(s), but not required.
+    Please note: You may decide to create additional stage(s) besides the required 4 stages.

         Build
             Restore